eera5607/sh404SEFsitemap/README.md

 **Don't** write the domain with http:// or https:// included.

-You can use subdomains as www.
+Note:

+You can use subdomains as www  and you have to execute the script on the folder where the **.txt** file exported from sh404SEF is located (or enter the complete path as a parameter).

 ### Additional info